Skip to content

 • early_stop (default: 5) : Number of consecutive rounds of evaluation without any improvement on the validation_metric that triggers training to stop.
 Can be set to -1, which disables early stopping entirely.

-• learning_rate (default: 0.001) : Controls how much to change the model in response to the estimated error each time the model weights are updated.
+• learning_rate (default: null) : Controls how much to change the model in response to the estimated error each time the model weights are updated.
 If 'auto', the optimal learning rate is estimated by choosing the learning rate that produces the smallest non-diverging gradient update.

 • epochs (default: 100) : Number of epochs the algorithm is intended to be run over.
 Overridden if train_steps is set